 It's free – just register for a swipe card on our website.

-We have no plans to charge people to use our network.
+We have no immediate plans to charge people to use our network.
 We want to encourage as many people as possible to join the electric vehicle revolution.

 No, unfortunately not.
 But we’re looking at how to display charge points are in use via our website in future.